TheLastScrub/delta-green-foundry-vtt-system/documentation/home.md

 Note - the Lethality roll does not currently take into account the changes that rolling a critical on the associated attack roll involves.
 For example, on a critical _Firearms_ check with a weapon with a lethality of 10%, the threshold doubles to 20%, and if that check fails the resulting damage doubles as well.

-## Where is The Breaking Point Shown?
+## Where is an Agent's Breaking Point Shown?

 It is under the _Mental_ tab, as are the boxes to tick for _Incidents of Sanity Loss Without Going Insane_ and an Agents _Motivations_ and _Disorders_.
+Clicking the _Reset_ button will automatically change it to current SAN - POW.

 ## "Inhuman Rules" - Why are Results for x5 Tests Different for Creatures with a x5 that is Greater than 100%?